cryptoquantique/quarklink-getting-started-esp32-platformio/README.md

 # Quarklink Getting Started

-This project shows an exmaple of get started with Quarklink to make a secure IoT device using an ESP32.
+This project provides instructions on how to get started with QuarkLink to make a secure IoT device using an ESP32.

-The result is an ESP32 that is using secure boot, flash encryption, has a Root-of-Trust, and which can only be updated Over-The-Air with firmware signed by a key from the Quarklink Hardware Security Module (HSM).
+The result is an ESP32 that is using secure boot, flash encryption, has a Root-of-Trust, and which can only be updated Over-The-Air with firmware signed by a key from the QuarkLink Hardware Security Module (HSM).

-See the [Quarklink Getting Started Guide](https://cryptoquantique.github.io/QuarklinkGettingStartedGuide.pdf) for more detailed information on how to use this example project.
+See the [QuarkLink Getting Started Guide](https://cryptoquantique.github.io/QuarklinkGettingStartedGuide.pdf) for more detailed information on how to use this example project.

 ## Pre-built binaries

-To make getting started easy there are pre-built binaries of this project available [here](https://github.com/cryptoquantique/quarklink-binaries/tree/main/quarklink-getting-started)
+To make getting started easy there are pre-built binaries of this project available [here](https://github.com/cryptoquantique/quarklink-binaries/tree/main/quarklink-getting-started).
+These binaries can be programmed into the ESP32 device using the QuarkLink provisioning facility.
+No need for third party programming tools.

 ## Building this project